University Hospital Carl Gustav Carus Dresden

 - Joint inflammation caused by crystal deposition

 - Pyrophosphate gout or chondrocalcinosis

-- Joint inflammation in comorbidities
+- Joint inflammation due to concomitant diseases

 - Arthritis in sarcoidosis